zaynlannister/grocery-store-landing/README.md

 ### Grocery Store Landing

 Fresh groceries delivered to your doorstep.
 Quality produce, pantry essentials, and more.
-Convenient, reliable, and personalized shopping experience."
+Convenient, reliable, and personalized shopping experience.